 “It went good, very well.
 Helpful,” he said.
 “A lot of people were saying that was very good.”

 The CLC’s ABA applications support project started because the ABA was receiving too many weak or incomplete applications that didn’t meet the minister’s approval, or didn’t even get that far.
-So, otherwise good Aboriginal initiatives didn’t get funded and the Aboriginals Benefit Account hasn’t benefited as many Aboriginal people as it should.
+So, otherwise good Aboriginal initiatives didn’t get funded and the ABA hasn’t benefited as many Aboriginal people as it should have.

 The project now gets more requests for assistance than it can handle thoroughly, requiring considerable expectation management with potential applicants and CLC staff alike.
 The project looks to help those who request it first in each of the CLC’s nine regions, towards a variety of initiatives that require the help and the funding most and that benefit the most people, in Aboriginal organisations who have the ability to manage the funding and make sure their initiative succeeds and lasts if funded.
 These are the main, but not the only, considerations brought to bear to decide which ABA applications to assist among the many seeking assistance.

 Typically the project’s two personnel spend hours with the assisted ABA applicants, workshopping the application assessment criteria of need, benefit and capacity, each initiative’s risk management, the keys to making the initiative last and the documents required to support the application.
 Then they draft the applications and some supporting documents and stay in touch with the applicants until submission time.
 Though they give it their best, they don’t do all the work; and they provide no guarantee of funding.